noynaert/csc274handouts/Unit_01_Connecting_And_Getting_Started/Unit_01_03_Videos_and_Notes.md

   * These pages in the github repo generally correspond to PowerPoints or handouts.
     * [https://github.com/noynaert/csc274repo](https://github.com/noynaert/csc274repo)
     * Generally 1 repo page per video or group of videos
-    * Should you print out these handouts?
+    * Should you print out these handouts

-Please remember that the videos are not intended to be professional grade.
-They are *always* a work in progress.
-Lectures are not perfect, either.

 ## Notes pages

 ### Steps to get points for the notes

 * Print them out, hopefully on campus from the "free" printers in computer labs
-* The notes will be in the Canvas.
-A link is in the assignment.
+* Links to the notes and related videos will be in the assignment.
-* There is one set of notes pages for the entire unit
-  * Individual videos and notes are organized into sections
+* Look in the github repo to find the handouts
 * Watch the videos and fill out the notes by handwriting
     * Should generally follow the sequence of the videos
     * You might need to check the handouts